Issue creation via email from anyone without a Redmine account using an Inbox project

-#2 Updated by Kolja K. about 10 years ago
+#2 Updated by Kolja K. over 10 years ago

 If you plan to put this issue in 0.9, it would be a really good idea to allow anonymous tickets with an email adress attached.
 This way, you are not forced to have every email to create an user only to know who has created the ticket.
 Kind of light users only with an email adress and unable to log in.
 Think of redirecting your email@example.com into redmine... and btw: there is a patch to activate a permission called "view own issues" - perfect solution for inbox projects.

-#4 Updated by Mischa The Evil about 10 years ago
+#4 Updated by Mischa The Evil over 10 years ago

 - Target version set to 0.9.0